marekzyw/rnaSMART/README.md

 ### Contribute

-If you notice any errors and mistakes, or would like to suggest some new features, please use Github's issue system to report it.
-You are also welcome to send a pull request with your corrections.
+If you notice any errors and mistakes, or would like to suggest some new features, please use Github's issue tracking system to report it.
+You are also welcome to send a pull request with your corrections and suggestions.

 ### Licence